 The XDC reduces the barriers for up taking SBT, making it much easier for companies to set a SBT.
 The trick is to use the emission reductions required in the SBT in the dynamic XDC model, which can function as a control instrument of the SBT.
 With numerous functions, especially for investment management, SBTs can be directly linked to the processes that are necessary for the implementation of an "ambitious" climate strategy.
 The first DAX companies are experimenting with this approach at the moment.

-An upcoming webinar on 23.03.2018 will be held, in which the XDC will be presented with its applications, the connection with the Science Based Targets will be explained and a first insight into the "XDC webApplication" will be provided.
+Our Webinar >2°C or <2°C ? presents the XDC with its applications, the connection with the Science Based Targets and gives a first insight into the "XDC webApplication".

 Hannah Helmke is managing partner of the young climate data provider, right. based on science, located in Frankfurt.